Board of Directors

 He earned a master’s degree in public administration, a bachelor’s degree in vocational education, and an associate’s degree in fire science.
 Frieders is also an accomplished commercial instrument-rated pilot with 1,150 hours of flight time.

 Trey Kelso has more than 20 years of experience in the fire and emergency services.
 In 2009, Trey started the Maryland Chapter of Firefighter Cancer Support Network (FCSN), and he serves as the Maryland State Director.
 Trey was elected to the FCSN Board of Directors in 2012, where he currently serves as treasurer.
-He is the assistant chief as well as the immediate-past fire chief for the Laurel Volunteer Fire Department in Prince George’s County, MD.
+He is the Fire Chief of the Laurel Volunteer Fire Department in Prince George’s County, MD.
 Trey is a designated chief fire officer (CFO) through CPSE and safety officer for Prince George’s County Fire/EMS Department (PGFD).
 He is a Maryland Instructor Certification Review Board State Emergency Services Instructor in the Management Track for the Maryland Fire Rescue Institute.
 Trey holds an MBA from Frostburg State University and a bachelor of science degree in information technology and management from Syracuse University.

 is FCSN’s state director for Virginia and a member of FCSN’s education committee.
 Joe is an engine captain with the City of Fairfax (VA) Fire Department.
 “I lost both of my parents to cancer, and I am a two-time survivor myself.
 I want to help prevent other firefighters from having to endure a fight against cancer.”